aeturrell/coding-for-economists/code-preliminaries.md

 ### Operating system

 Much of the coding you'll need to do can be achieved on all three of the major operating systems: Windows, MacOS, and Linux.

-But if you haven't yet decided which operating system to use, I strongly recommend you do not choose Windows because coding on Windows brings with it many more challenges.
+However, if you haven't yet decided which operating system to use, I strongly recommend you do not choose Windows because coding on that operating system brings with it many more challenges.
 Some packages won't work at all, and others will be *much* more difficult to set up.
 This is only true in a small number of cases, but it's just often enough for it to be a real problem.
 Furthermore, if you ever need to scale up your work to the cloud, you'll find that it's more cost effective to use machines that have use something which is closer to Linux (which MacOS is).
 While Macs are famous for being expensive, most Linux distributions are free so even when avoiding Windows, there should be a solution to satisfy all budget constraints.
 Linux used to have a reputation as being fearsomely difficult for beginners.
 But modern Linux distributions, such as Ubuntu, are pretty user-friendly.
+If you are using Windows, for whatever reason, I recommend you work in the [*Windows Subsystem for Linux*](https://pbpython.com/wsl-python.html) for the best experience.

 ### Choice of programming language